dougalrm/aider-patterns-wow/data/docs/beyond_pi_planning.md

 ---

-# Beyond PI Planning: Moving to Shorter Planning Horizons to Deliver Greater Value (CDF)
+# Beyond PI Planning: Moving to Shorter Planning Horizons to Deliver Greater Value

 ![A beach with waves crashing on the shore Description automatically generated](Beyond%20PI%20Planning_media/media/image1.jpeg)